Best Scuba Diving in December

 The northeastern monsoon season brings about better visibility underwater and, depending on the dive site, it can reach up to 40m.
 While the monsoon season may bring stronger currents, especially in certain areas, experienced divers can enjoy the thrill of drift diving.
 Temperature hover between 25 and 30°C - the perfect temperature to catch a little sun while relaxing on a sugar soft sand beach in between dives.

-Recommended by Charlotte Dunn
+Recommended by Tom Barber

 The Caribbean